XiaomiWiki/XiaomiWiki.github.io/docs/ads.md

 5. Go to Settings > Additional settings > Region and set it to a Western country.

-    Note: Setting an E.U. country will disable the Themes app.
+    Note: Choosing an E.U. country will disable the Themes app.